A-N26/Book-Search-Engine-MERN/ReadMe.md

 ## _Usage🖥_

-- `npm run develop` to launch the app.
+- `npm run develop` to launch the app locally.

 **No Heroku link available as it's is paid.** Instead Netlify was used to deploy the app successfully...
 ![GBS_login](./images/GBS_login.jpg)